bomctl/bomctl/README.md

 ### Fetch (Implemented)

-Ability to download an SBOM from a variety of SBOM storage mechanisms:
+Ability to retrieve an SBOM via several protocols:

 - HTTP/S
+- Git

+and from various locations:

+- Local Filesystem
 - OCI
-- Git
-- Filesystem

-This includes following external references in an SBOM to other SBOMs and loading them into the persistent cache.
+This includes recursive loading of external references in an SBOM to other SBOMs and placing them into the persistent cache.
 If SBOMs are access controlled, a user's [.netrc](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) file to authenticate.

 ### Diff (Planned)